jose-elias-alvarez/null-ls.nvim/doc/SOURCES.md

 ### filetypes

-A table of filetypes, where each key represents a supported filetype.
+A table of filetypes, where each key represents a filetype and each value indicates whether the source supports that filetype.
+Transformed from the original `filetypes` and `disabled_filetype` lists.

-Transformed from the original list.
+The special key `_all` indicates that a source is active for all filetypes (unless superseded by a `false` value for a filetype key).

 ### methods